Signed in as:

 Urban 2.0 exists to support a vision to make urban environments thriving, green and resilient places, with the three main areas of this vision linked to an Urban 2.0 system (described below) and with two connecting threads of inclusivity and engagement - for cities and towns to be thriving, inclusive, green, engaged and resilient.

 In reviewing many examples of urban initiatives around the world, seven common principles tend to appear frequently.
 These seven principles are part of Urban 2.0.
 They may be updated over time as further research is undertaken.
-They link to and inform the Urban 2.0 system, and to the tools and techniques to deliver good outputs and outcomes:

 (2) the ecological system